Why Your Startup Isn't Venture Backable

 • Scale: The numbers need to demonstrate the scalability and profit potential that will excite acquirers or the public market.

 With venture funding, you should be able to scale your team and operations faster than if you were bootstrapping.
-But this is the double-edge sword: VC backing comes with intense pressure to meet growth expectations.
-Time and time again we see this lead to sacrificing long-term strategy for short-term boost in valuation.
-Funding can also tempt founders into overspending, like throwing marketing money at the wall hoping something will stick, leading to unsustainable acquisition costs and a dangerous burn rate if those growth targets aren't met.
+But this is a double-edged sword: VC backing comes with intense pressure to meet growth expectations.
+Time and time again, we see this lead to sacrificing long-term strategy for a short-term boost in valuation.
+Funding can also tempt founders into overspending, like throwing marketing money at the wall, hoping something will stick, leading to unsustainable acquisition costs and a dangerous burn rate if those growth targets aren't met.

 Sometimes, this path makes sense.
 But other times, VC is simply not the right route for a company.